nicolabmx/WS_1/content/about/main/index.md

   Back in my home country, lovely Ecuador, I studied mechanical engineering and an MBA.
 I also did a Data Analysis, Process Improvement and Decision Making (yeap, short name) Master in Spain and a PhD in Management here in Vienna.

   I'm always interested in learning, but if given the chance, I enjoy teaching here and there.
 This is one of the reasons why I created this site.
-Do check out the blog section for posts about R and anything really.
+Do check out the blog section for posts about Data Science(mostly R) and anything really.

   My picture was taken by mi gf, who is a very talented designer (she even did my home logo).

   -------------------------------------------------------------------

-  (I'm open for collaboration, research and voluntary activities)
+  I'm open for collaboration, research and voluntary activities.